Trash Free Waters

 The Data

 The most effective way to reduce marine debris is by stopping it at its source.
-To understand the sources of the pollution, we create a litter profile by cataloging the trash collected at every device cleanup using the EPA’s Escaped Trash Assessment Protocol (ETAP).
-ETAP is a protocol that provides a standard method for collecting and assessing litter.
-By recording what kinds of trash we collect, its condition, and where it was found, we can better understand the source of our region’s trash.
+To understand the sources of this pollution, we create a litter profile by cataloging the trash collected during every device cleanup event using the EPA’s Escaped Trash Assessment Protocol (ETAP).
+ETAP is a protocol that provides a standardized method for collecting and assessing litter.
+By recording what kinds of trash we collect, its condition, and where it was found, we can better understand the source and origins of our region’s trash.

 Debris collected are separated into 5 categories.